pfriedma/QDFMS/README.md

 Eventually, I'll clean it up so you can build a BEAM file that just runs the thing, but now its only tested running via mix.

 #### About the app
+This app was built on Erlang/OTP 25 and Elixir 1.13

 It is an ELixir Umbrella app containing
 * [Inventory](/app/qdfms/apps/inventory): A Mnesia-backed inventory manager application that supports basic operations on Items, Containers, etc
 * [qdfms_web](/app/qdfms/apps/qdfms_web): A web interface for Inventory